angelkim88/YOLO-gemm-Project/README.md

-penBLAS is an optimized BLAS library based on GotoBLAS2 1.13 BSD version.
+OpenBLAS is an optimized BLAS library based on GotoBLAS2 1.13 BSD version.
 Please read the documents on OpenBLAS wiki.

 Binary Packages